ningkko/CSC220-Projects/README.markdown

 # CSC220 Coding Challenge 1
-A general description of our code:
+## Our project
-This is a redundancy checker that (1)reads all the files in the input directory and (2)prints a report of the lines that are identical in any pair of files
+This is a redundancy checker that
+1. reads all the files in the input directory and
+2. prints a report of the lines that are identical in any pair of files

 ## Installation and set-up
-Download the file and run the it on python 3.
+Download the file and run it in Python 3.
-Note: This pragram is written with python 3, so it might only support python 3!
+Note: This pragram is written with regard to Python 3, so you might want to run it in Python 3!

 ## Running the tests
-Input: When the commend line asks for a directory, enter the absolute path of the directory you want to test
+- Input: When the commend line asks for a directory, enter the absolute path of the directory you want to test
-Output: A report of redundent lines in all the files in this directory.
+- Output: A report of redundent lines in all the files in this directory.
 The first number is the index of the identical line in file 1, the second number is the index of that line in file 2, followed by content of the identical line.

 ### Example 1
 ```